 In the military, I was a frequent visitor to the base woodworking shop.
 I made “going away” plaques for the squadron and several “multiple award” plaques for 24 and 48 names.
 I sometimes wonder if they’re still hanging in the squadron at Randolph AFB.
 Probably not.

-For some reason, I never played with the lathe they had.
-Maybe it was the gouge sticking in the sheetrock on the opposite side of the shop.
+I spent a little time with the lathe in the Randolph shop making a few pretty bad pieces.
+In that shop, there as a gouge sticking in the sheetrock on the opposite side of the shop from where the lathe was positioned.
 It was apparently left there after having been wrenched from the hands of someone at the lathe, bounced off the wall in front of the lathe and traveled about twenty feet to stick into the wall about ten feet from the floor.
 True or not, it was a great object lesson regarding high speed and poor tool control.
 It could easily have been just another story since there were plenty of pilots frequenting the shop and none of us were above creating such a scenario – on the other hand none of us were above lightly holding onto a tool and approaching a very rapidly spinning piece of wood either!

-I am a past president and webmaster for the Georgia Association of Woodturners (GAW) and a member of the American Association of Woodturners (AAW).
+I am a two-time past president and current webmaster for the Georgia Association of Woodturners (GAW) and a member of the American Association of Woodturners (AAW)